rajshahdev/stockwatch/readme.md

 In this article we used Python and Flask to make a simple stock market API that can pull data form Yahoo Finance and then apply it to create a simple website that shows a stock market chart.

+Yet the stockwatch app is not built fully i am continue to update this repo.